Edirom/meigarage/README.md

 Edit the file `oxgarage.properties` if you need to change the names of directories.

 Check the working system by visiting /ege-webclient/ on your Tomcat (or similar) server, and trying an example transformation.
 You can check the RESTful web server using e.g. Curl.
-For example, to convert a MEI 3.0 file to PDF Score (Verovio) format, you might do
+For example, to convert a MEI 3.0 file to Lilypond format, you might do

 ```bash
 curl -s -o test.ly -F upload=@test.xml http://localhost:8080//ege-webservice/Conversions/mei40%3Atext%3Axml/lilypond%3Atext%3Ax-lilypond/